shivshankardayal/Kunjika/Features.rst

 14. Simple tags display.
 15. Users page.
 16. Simple count of questions, answers, tags and users.
+17. Popular tags display on main page in side bar.

 Postponed for later
 ===================